Skerne Bridge: History

 Traffic over the bridge increased far beyond the S&DR's expectations, and by 1828 the embankments leading to the bridge were showing serious damage.
 In 1829 the railway engaged John Falcus Carter of Heighington to repair it.
 He added curved flanking walls, holding back earth ramparts, that shored up Bonomi's failing embankments.
 The railway survived and prospered.
 To celebrate their fiftieth year in 1875, they commissioned John Dobbin to paint the original opening day.
 He, assuming that little about the bridge had changed, portrayed it as it appeared in 1875–complete with curved retaining walls–in his reconstruction of the 1825 opening scene.
 A similar error occurs in Robert Thurston's A history of the growth of the steam engine.

-At a later date, Carter's flank walls have been hidden by additional heavier walls of rustic stone that do not match the original bridge.
+At a later date, Carter's flank walls were hidden by additional heavier walls of rustic stone that do not match the original bridge.
 At some point before 1897, the bridge was widened on the north side to carry four tracks.
 The widened trackbed has since been removed, since 1967, leaving only the stone piers, and a single track still using the original arches.

 Renovation and commemoration

-On 19 June 1970 the bridge was listed as Scheduled monument number 1002331.
-Ahead of the 195th Anniversary of the Stockton and Darlington railway in 2020, Network Rail (who own the railway infrastructure) cleaned the stonework, removing plant growth and cutting back the surrounding greenery to make the bridge more visible.
+On 19 June 1970 the bridge was listed as scheduled monument number 1002331.
+Ahead of the 195th anniversary of the Stockton and Darlington railway in 2020, Network Rail (who own the railway infrastructure) cleaned the stonework, removing plant growth and cutting back the surrounding greenery to make the bridge more visible.
 A public information board explains the history of the bridge.
-The bridge has also featured on the UK's £5 note (in its post-1829 form).
+The bridge (in its post-1829 form) has also featured on reverse of the Bank of England £5 notes issued between 1990 and 2002.
 The ICE's Panel for Historical Engineering Works has listed it as HEW 151.
 The National Transport Trust has marked it with a Red Wheel plaque.
 Having carried the railway over the River Skerne since 1825, under the Stockton and Darlington, North Eastern, and London and North Eastern railways, and British Rail, Railtrack and (currently) Network Rail, the Skerne Bridge is the oldest railway bridge in continuous use in the world.

 On 7 December 2021, Historic England gave it a new designation as a Grade I listed building, in recognition of its architectural and historic interest.

-The bridge is a short distance from Head of Steam, which occupies the former station building of North Road railway station.
-Until March 2021, this museum housed Locomotion No. 1, the locomotive that pulled the inaugural train over Skerne Bridge.
+The bridge is a short distance from Hopetown Darlington, which occupies the former station building of North Road railway station.
+Until March 2021, this museum (then called 'Head of Steam') housed Locomotion No. 1, the locomotive that pulled the inaugural train over Skerne Bridge.
 The locomotive has been moved to the eponymously named Locomotion in preparation for the bicentenary celebrations of the S&DR in 2025.